darksh3llgr/autoscan/README.md

 #..
 #.
 #Scann all TCP ports, and the most used UDP Ports.
-#Many services enumerated and exploited.
-#Generate for every tool action a logfile, so the pentester can red it after start the tool and come back from coffe (..or two...)... # then can start the real pentest ;-) # Enumerate the System OS and start exploits for this OS.
-Enumerated the service over port and start another tool or exploit, or both. # Import automated all generated xml, csv and nessus files to faraday reporting and colaboration server.
-I am not the owner of this tools!
-Most of the tools started from $TOOL_DIR.
-So if a tool not exist, look if the required tool is instaled or linked in your ToolDIR (../autoscan/tools/).

 # Reporting
 For Reporting you need a comercial license from Farady.
 This tool never include a Faraday license.
 For more informations about faraday, please contact the faraday team.

 ## Install and execute
 You need before use it, install some tools.
-The most of this tools are installed in Kali Linux This script are testet with Kali Linux.
+The most of this tools are (pre) installed in Kali Linux This script are testet with Kali Linux.
-Installscript exist, but is in development, if you use it, you use it at your own risk.
+Installation script exist, but is in development, if you use it, you use it at your own risk.
 Download the scripts to /home/tools/autoscan.
 If the directory dont exist, make it.
 Clone the repository in this folder.